A home office has always been a coveted space. With remote work on the rise, office space is a hot commodity sought by many potential home buyers.

 This multi-functional space is a significant asset to any home on today’s market.
 Many times, it’s the first or second room buyers request to see during a walk-through of the property, which is why staging a home office requires careful thought and consideration.
+It’s exactly the kind of room where the techniques taught in a home staging certification program can make a real difference.

-When you’re ready to stage your home office, or that of a client, follow the tips below to create the perfect space.
+When you’re ready to stage your home office or that of a client, follow the tips below to create the perfect space.

 De-Personalize and Declutter